 Ida brought disaster to Louisiana.
-Here’s what the storm is doing next.
+Here’s what it will do next.

 Underscoring the risk of heavy rainfall and flash flooding, the National Weather Service has described the situation as a Level 3 out of 4 risk of excessive rainfall.

+Parts of coastal Alabama into the western Florida Panhandle could see totals of 6 to 12 inches (including rain that had fallen through Monday afternoon) before rain tapers off Tuesday morning.

-Heavy rain will still be an enormous issue for many in the Mississippi Valley, an area that has been hard-hit by heavy rainfall as of late and doesn’t need any more of it.
-Totals in central and eastern Mississippi should range between four and six inches, with three to five inches probable in western Alabama west of Interstate 65.
+Heavy rain will still be an enormous issue for many in the Mississippi Valley, an area that has been hit hard by heavy rainfall as of late and doesn’t need any more of it.
+Totals in central Mississippi and western Alabama should range between four and eight inches, with lesser amounts in eastern Alabama.
+The rain should exit Mississippi Tuesday morning, but may not exit northern Alabama until Tuesday evening.

-The rain should enter southwest Tennessee by shortly after noon and quickly become moderate to heavy as the center of Ida treks along the Alabama-Tennessee border.
-Showers will linger over the Cumberland Plateau early on Tuesday before the system finally escapes the state.
-In most places, the rain should last 12 to 18 hours, and could dump three to six inches, with isolated higher amounts — including in the town of Waverly, northwest of Nashville, where 21 people were killed last weekend amid catastrophic flooding; more than 15 inches of rain came down in barely six hours.
+The rain entered southwest and central Tennessee Monday afternoon and will overspread much of the rest of the state by Tuesday morning and will be heavy at times.
+Periods of rain could linger in the eastern part of the state until Tuesday night.
+The rain could dump three to six inches, with isolated higher amounts — including in the town of Waverly, northwest of Nashville, where 21 people were killed last weekend amid catastrophic flooding as more than 15 inches of rain came down in barely six hours.

 Saturated soils will exacerbate likely additional flooding because the ground can’t handle much more water.
-Flash-flood watches span more than 1,200 miles, stretching from the Gulf Coast all the way to just west of New York City.
+Flash flood watches span more than 1,200 miles, stretching from the Gulf Coast to Connecticut.

-Kentucky, West Virginia and southern Ohio will see rainfall Tuesday and Tuesday night, with a widespread two to four inches and localized amounts topping half a foot.
+Kentucky, West Virginia and southern Ohio will see periodic heavy rain Tuesday and Tuesday night, with three to six inches possible and locally higher amounts.

 By Wednesday, the threat of flooding shifts to parts of the Northeast and Mid-Atlantic.
-Such cities as Washington, Baltimore and Philadelphia are under flash-flood watches.
-The heaviest rainfall may wind up just northwest, farther inland of the nation’s capital, but it will be a tightrope walk — subtle shifts of 40 or 50 miles in the track of Ida’s remnants will have enormous bearings on how much rainfall is observed.
+Such cities as Washington, Baltimore and Philadelphia are under flash flood watches.
+The heaviest rainfall may wind up just northwest, farther inland of the nation’s capital, but it will be a tightrope walk — subtle shifts of around 50 miles in the track of Ida’s remnants will have enormous bearings on how much rainfall is observed.

 Much of the East Coast has already seen exceptional rainfall this month, punctuated by bouts of flooding.
 Washington, for instance, has recorded nine inches of rain in August, more than twice the expected amount.
 Philadelphia is running two inches ahead, while New York City is pushing 10 inches.

-Terrain could play a role in enhancing heavy rainfall in parts of the central Appalachians; it’s not out of the question that a few communities in extreme-northeast West Virginia, the panhandle of Maryland or along Interstate 81 in south-central Pennsylvania close in on double-digit totals.
+Terrain could play a role in enhancing heavy rainfall in parts of the central Appalachians.
+It’s not out of the question that a few communities in extreme-northeast West Virginia, the panhandle of Maryland or along Interstate 81 in south-central Pennsylvania close in on double-digit totals.

 Eventually, it looks as though southern New England may deal with very heavy rainfall and flooding late week, especially in Connecticut, Rhode Island and southeastern Massachusetts, where Ida’s remnants will interact with a stalled front.
+At least 2 to 4 inches could fall.

 Threat of severe weather, tornadoes